4 Ways to Repurpose Your Own Content

 For each new LinkedIn post, you can create:

-• 1 article
+- 1 article

 You can also expand the idea in a new article on Medium or elsewhere.
-The LinkedIn post might be your intro and the H2s are your advice, steps to follow, or process.
+The LinkedIn post might be your intro, and the H2s are your advice, steps to follow, or process.

-3) Repurposing your tweets
+3) Repurposing your Threads posts

 You might wonder how something so short can get repurposed on other platforms.
-You’ll definitely have to do some more tweaking, but don’t let the idea go to waste — especially if the tweet is getting some traction.
+You’ll definitely have to do some more tweaking, but don’t let the idea go to waste — especially if the post is getting some traction.

 For each thread, you can create:

-• 1 LinkedIn carousel
+- 1 LinkedIn carousel

-• 1 article
+- 1 article

 To create LinkedIn carousels, you can use Canva and create a visual post.
 Search for Instagram carousels because they’re the perfect size for a LinkedIn carousel.
 Make sure that the carousel matches your brand (colors, fonts, etc) or make adjustments.